open-feature/go-sdk-contrib/tools/tck/README.md

 the field is ever omitted.
 The backend's named flag configuration, `tck.WithBackendConfiguration`, does not appear in a report at all.

+It selects an **output** and is not a run gate.
+Which suites run is the `make tck` / `make e2e` split above, and setting or unsetting this variable changes nothing about it: `make tck` with no `TCK_REPORT_DIR` runs the same scenarios and simply writes no report.
+That is worth saying because the suites once did have an environment variable deciding whether they ran, and it is gone — the target replaced it.

 ### The canonical set has to have run

 [Appendix F requires a run that did not execute the canonical set in full to fail][appendix-f-extending],